 Through the Global Education Initiative, JRS offers focused programmes that support refugee girls as they progress through primary school and transition to secondary education.

 At JRS, we believe that a girl’s place is in school.
-This International Women’s Day, help us #MakeRoomForHer.
+Help us #MakeRoomForHer.

 02 May 2019